 The U.S. tax-qualified Monsanto Savings and Investment Plan (Monsanto SIP) was established in June 2001 as a successor to a portion of the Pharmacia Corporation Savings and Investment Plan.
 The Monsanto SIP is a defined contribution profit-sharing plan with an individual account for each participant.
 Employees who are 18 years of age or older are generally eligible to participate in the plan.
 The Monsanto SIP provides for voluntary contributions, generally ranging from 1 percent to 25 percent of an employee's eligible pay.
 Prior to July 8, 2012, Monsanto satisfied its matching contribution obligations under the Monsanto SIP with shares released from the leveraged employee stock ownership plan (Monsanto ESOP).
 Effective July 8, 2012, Monsanto satisfies its matching contribution obligations, and its new non-elective contribution for employees hired on or after July 8, 2012, with cash.
-The Monsanto ESOP is leveraged by debt due to Monsanto.
-The debt, which was less than \$0.1 million as of Aug.
-31, 2012, is repaid primarily through company contributions and dividends paid on Monsanto common stock held in the ESOP.
+The Monsanto ESOP was leveraged by debt due to Monsanto.
+The debt, which was repaid in full in December 2012 and has a zero balance as of Aug.
+31, 2013, was repaid primarily through company contributions and dividends paid on Monsanto common stock held in the ESOP.
 The Monsanto ESOP debt was restructured in December 2004 to level out the future allocation of stock in an impartial manner intended to ensure equitable treatment for and generally to be in the best interests of current and future plan participants consistent with the level of benefits that Monsanto intended for the plan to provide to participants.
 To that end, the terms of the restructuring were determined pursuant to an arm's length negotiation between Monsanto and an independent trust company as fiduciary for the plan.
 In this role, the independent fiduciary determined that the restructuring, including certain financial commitments and enhancements that were or will be made in the future by Monsanto to benefit participants and beneficiaries of the plan, including the increased diversification rights that were provided to certain participants, was completed in accordance with the best interests of plan participants.
-As a result of these enhancements related to the 2004 restructuring, a liability of \$55 million and \$54 million was recorded as of Aug.
-31, 2012, and Aug.
-31, 2011, respectively, to reflect the 2004 ESOP enhancements.
-As of Aug.
-31, 2012, the entire balance of the liability was considered short term and is included in accrued compensation and benefits on the Statements of Consolidated Financial Position.
-As of Aug.
-31, 2011, the entire balance was recorded in long term and included in other liabilities on the Statements of Consolidated Financial Position.
-Monsanto matching contributions made in cash are being applied towards satisfaction of the 2004 ESOP enhancements.
-The liability related to the 2004 ESOP refinancing is required to be paid no later than Dec.
+As a result of these enhancements related to the 2004 restructuring, a liability of \$55 million was recorded as of Aug.
+31, 2012, to reflect the 2004 ESOP enhancements.
+The entire balance of the liability was considered short term and is included in accrued compensation and benefits on the Statements of Consolidated Financial Position at Aug.
+31, 2012.
+The liability related to the 2004 ESOP refinancing was required to be paid no later than Dec.
 31, 2017.
+Monsanto matching contributions made in cash have been applied towards satisfaction of the 2004 ESOP enhancements, resulting in no liability at Aug.
+31, 2013.